FINDING A DOMESTIC VIOLENCE LAWYER IN NEW JERSEY

 Sadly, domestic violence remains a serious problem in the state of New Jersey.
-The New Jersey Department of Law and Public Safety recorded 61,569 incidents of alleged domestic violence in the state in 2015.
+The New Jersey Department of Law and Public Safety recorded 61,569 incidents of alleged domestic violence throughout the state in 2015.
 To make matters even more concerning, domestic violence is severely under-reported.
-A study from the National Institute of Justice (NIJ) estimates that less than 25 percent of domestic violence cases are ever reported.
+A study from the National Institute of Justice (NIJ) estimates that less than 25 % of domestic violence cases are ever reported.

 The state of New Jersey has enacted tough laws to protect victims of domestic violence.
 This includes the Prevention of Domestic Violence Act (PDVA), which provides the primary protection for victims.
 Many different criminal acts could potentially qualify as domestic violence under the PDVA, including:

-- Cyber harassment;
+- Cyber harassment

-- Criminal restraint;
+- Criminal restraint

-- False imprisonment:
+- False imprisonment

-- Criminal mischief;
+- Criminal mischief

-- Sexual assault;
+- Sexual assault

-- Criminal sexual contact;
+- Criminal sexual contact

-- Terrorist threats; and
+- Terrorist threats

-- In New Jersey, there are several legal options available to victims of partner violence.
+In New Jersey, there are several legal options available to victims of partner violence.
 Certainly, criminal prosecution of the offender may be necessary.
 While the victim may have a role in that part of the case, there are also several, more immediate remedies and protections that are available.
 Specifically, these include:

 - Family law relief: If you have children, you may be able to get immediate relief in a family law case.
 This could potentially include temporary child custody while the domestic violence case is ongoing.